msroot/vanity/README.md

 During this time, I learned a lot about how to make a better documentation generator.
 At the same time, [Amazon Web Services](http://aws.amazon.com) forked CloudFusion and hired me to work on the [AWS SDK for PHP](http://aws.amazon.com/sdkforphp).
-As the software grew, Vanity 1.0 started showing its cracks.
+As the software grew, Vanity started showing its cracks.
 So I took the lessons I'd learned the first time around, and built something better.
-I call this **Vanity 2**.
+This is the result of the work so far.

 I would encourage you to peruse the [wiki](https://github.com/skyzyx/vanity/wiki) for deeper details.